 Digital marketing is a key marketing strategy for modern businesses because people spend a lot of time online.
 This guide will tell you everything you need to know about digital marketing, the strategies involved, and how to create a successful digital marketing campaign for your brand.

 Digital marketing refers to any type of marketing that takes place online.
 Whether you are advertising on Google, your favorite social media platform, or a website, if it takes place online, it is considered digital marketing.
-Because there are so many potential marketing venues in the online world, digital marketing is quite varied, and you will need to understand the different strategies and tactics to use to make your digital marketing effective.
+Because there are so many potential marketing venues in the online world, digital marketing is quite varied, and you will need to understand the different strategies and tactics, including SEO, to use to make your digital marketing effective.

-Digital marketing is essential for the modern business because people spend many hours of their day online.
+Digital marketing is essential for the modern business owner because people spend many hours of their day online.
 Across all devices, the average person ages 16 to 64 spends just under seven hours a day online.
 If you are not marketing to people digitally, you are missing a huge avenue for reaching your target audience with your marketing message.

 Another important aspect of digital marketing is the varied platforms and components that go into this type of marketing.
 If you are not utilizing it, you are missing out on many opportunities to reach potential clients.
 In addition, because there are so many channels, a business has multiple opportunities to connect with the same potential client, rather than having to rely solely on one or two traditional marketing venues.
 Here are the various aspects of digital marketing you will want to embrace: